jasminajovanovic/IMR/README.md

 ## Project Description:

-An investigation of Infant Mortality Rates (IMR) in the United States and associated factors.
+An investigation of Infant Mortality Rates (IMR) in the United States and the associated factors.

 ## Research Questions to Answer: